-Cannabidiol (CBD) is a natural compound of the cannabis plant that is gaining popularity as a remedy for various health issues.
 Research suggests that CBD shows promise in managing the symptoms of irritable bowel syndrome (IBS), such as pain and inflammation.

 IBS is a long-term gastrointestinal disorder that can cause persistent discomfort.